San Vicente Department

 San Vicente ([sam biˈsente]) is a department of El Salvador in the center of the country.
 The capital is San Vicente.
 On October 4, 1834, San Vicente City of Austria and Lorenzana (Ciudad de San Vicente de Austria y Lorenzana) was made the capital of State of El Salvador during the Federal Republic of Central America.
 In 1840, it was no longer the capital of the State of El Salvador, but it continues to be the capital of the department.
 The department was created on June 12, 1824.
 The San Vicente department is 1,184 km² and has a population in excess of 174,500.
-The forest Bosque La Joya is found in San Vincente.
+The forest Bosque La Joya is found in San Vicente.
+The Terrorism Confinement Center (CECOT) is located in the San Vicente Department in Tecoluca.